 The answer to this last question is yes.
 There is a difference, and it matters in how companies present their capabilities and quality.

-Here, we will discuss the standard that defines the sampling methodology and equipment that must be employed in order to present compressed air purity (quality) as validated.
+In Part 1 of this series we discussed six essential factors to consider when using the ISO8573 Series to maximize the effectiveness and efficiency of air treatment in your industrial manufacturing facility.
+In Part 2, we will discuss the standard that defines the sampling methodology and equipment that must be employed in order to present compressed air purity (quality) as validated.
 We will also learn the relevance of practices that are indicative of the compressed air quality and differentiate them from those that present complete validation.

 Download this white paper for an in-depth look at what is required to test compressed air for ISO validation purposes, methods and equipment used for indicative testing, as well as cost-effective performance validated compressed air treatment options.